 \section{Vision Transformers}

-In this section, we recall the details of a classical Vision Transformers, introduced by \cite{dosovitskiy2020image}.
-Some slight changes in the architecture have been made to ease the correspondence with quantum circuits later.
+Here, the details of a classical Vision Transformers introduced by \cite{dosovitskiy2020image} are outlined.
+Some slight changes in the architecture have been made to ease the correspondence with quantum circuits.
 We also introduce important notations that will be reused in the quantum methods.

 The transformer network starts by decomposing an image into \emph{patches} and pre-processing the set of patches to map each one into a vector, as shown in Fig.\ref{fig:tranformerpatchdivision}.
 The initial set of patches is enhanced with an extra vector of the same size as the patches, called \emph{class embedding}.
 This \emph{class embedding} vector is used at the end of the network, to feed into a fully connected layer that yields the output (see Fig.\ref{fig:TransformerNetwork}).
 We also include one trainable vector called \emph{positional embedding}, which is added to each vector.
-At the end of this pre-processing step, we obtain the set of $n$ vectors of dimension $d$, denoted $x_i$ to be used in the next steps.
+At the end of this pre-processing step, we obtain the set of $n$ vectors of dimension $d$, denoted $\mathbf{x}_i$ to be used in the next steps.

 Next, feature extraction is performed using a transformer layer \cite{attentionisallyouneed, dosovitskiy2020image} which is repeated $L$ times, as shown in Fig.\ref{fig:tranformerlayer}.
-Within the transformer layer, we first apply layer normalisation over all patches $x_i$, and then apply the attention mechanism detailed in Fig.\ref{fig:tranformerAttention}.
+Within the transformer layer, we first apply layer normalisation over all patches $\mathbf{x}_i$, and then apply the attention mechanism detailed in Fig.\ref{fig:tranformerAttention}.
 After this part, we obtain a state to which we add the initial input vectors before normalisation in an operation called \emph{residual} layer, represented by the blue arrow in Fig.\ref{fig:tranformerlayer}, followed by another layer normalisation.
 After this, we apply a Multi Layer Perceptron (MLP), which consists of multiple fully connected linear layers for each vector that result in same-sized vectors.
 Again, we add the residual from just before the last layer normalisation, which is the output of one transformer layer.